 Through her cartoon-based works and films, Agnieszka Polska reminds us that the perception of history always takes place from a present collective and personal memory.
 She collages images, photographs, and texts from the internet into two interrelated films that animate stories about an encountered present day.

 With individually characteristic styles, these four artists have achieved revealing works that deal with historical and cultural heritage and that are as unconventional as they are meticulous.
 Culture interprets history, puts holes in it, and can unravel it, deconstruct it, and put it back together again.
 The four prize finalists reveal these processes within the exhibition, unroll narratives, comment, decline, and finally create a sphere in which discourses are initiated and advanced.
 These different approaches to the subject meet at Hamburger Bahnhof with a density that is completely aimed at the viewer.

 The Preis der Nationalgalerie will be presented at Hamburger Bahnhof in Berlin until January 14th, 2018.
-An artist’s talk with Sol Calero, Iman Issa, Jumana Manna, and Agnieszka Polska will take place at 7pm on October 12th, 2017.
-The winner of this year’s prize will be announced on the 20th of October on the basis of the exhibited work as well as each artist’s previous practice.
+The winner of this year’s prize, Agnieszka Polska, has been announced on the 20th of October.
+Sandra Wollner won the Förderpreis für Filmkunst for her work „Das unmögliche Bild“.
 Further information is available here.

 Translation: Melissa Frost

 Fashion, art, and pop culture are her cosmos; the written word, the material she uses to bring it all together.
 After studying in Leipzig, Lola Fröbe moved to Berlin in 2014.
 She works as a PR consultant and freelance journalist for publications such as L'Officiel, i-D, and Material Magazine.